 between Garner and Clayton

-My name is Donna Annis and I have been a consultant with Lighthouse Educational Services for 20 years.
+My name is Donna Annis and I have been a consultant with Lighthouse Educational Services since 1997.
 I have a B.A. in English from Tennessee Temple University in Chattanooga, Tennessee.
 I am a trained Orton-Gillingham instructor and I’m a member of the Augustine Project.
 I have homeschooled all six of my children, four of whom have gone on to obtain higher degrees at universities in our area.
 I am currently homeschooling our adopted daughter from China.
-We have been afforded the opportunity to impact and direct the lives of our children and the many others that God has sent to our home, each in the unique way that best meets their needs.
-Our family has found that, although homeschooling has its difficulties and challenges, the rewards are far greater.
+Our extended family is from Vietnam, Korea, and Mexico.
+Tutoring and testing has given me the opportunity to have an impact on future generations.
+Through the years I have taught, I have discovered that each child learns in his/her own unique way.
+Our family has found that although homeschooling has its difficulties and challenges, the rewards are far greater.

 Ginny Raynor Brown: B.A.
 Psychology and Art